Joinery

 Joinery is a part of woodworking that involves joining pieces of wood, engineered lumber, or synthetic substitutes (such as laminate), to produce more complex items.
 Some woodworking joints employ mechanical fasteners, bindings, or adhesives, while others use only wood elements (such as dowels or plain mortise and tenon fittings).

-The characteristics of wooden joints - strength, flexibility, toughness, appearance, etc. - derive from the properties of the materials involved and the purpose of the joint.
+The characteristics of wooden joints—strength, flexibility, toughness, appearance, etc.—derive from the properties of the materials involved and the purpose of the joint.
 Therefore, different joinery techniques are used to meet differing requirements.
 For example, the joinery used to construct a house can be different from that used to make cabinetry or furniture, although some concepts overlap.
-In British English joinery is distinguished from carpentry, which is considered to be a form of structural timber work.; in other locales joinery is considered a form of carpentry.
+In British English joinery is distinguished from carpentry, which is considered to be a form of structural timber work; in other locales joinery is considered a form of carpentry.

 History

 Many traditional wood joinery techniques use the distinctive material properties of wood, often without resorting to mechanical fasteners or adhesives.
 While every culture of woodworking has a joinery tradition, wood joinery techniques have been especially well-documented, and are celebrated, in the Indian, Chinese, European, and Japanese traditions.
 Because of the physical existence of Indian and Egyptian examples, we know that furniture from the first several dynasties show the use of complex joints, like the Dovetail, over 5,000 years ago.
 This tradition continued to other later Western styles.
 The 18th-century writer Diderot included over 90 detailed illustrations of wood joints for building structures alone, in his comprehensive encyclopedia published in 1765.
-While Western techniques focused on concealment of joinery, the Eastern societies, though later, did not attempt to "hide" their joints.
+While Western techniques focused on concealment of joinery, the Eastern societies, though later did, did not attempt to "hide" their joints.
 The Japanese and Chinese traditions in particular required the use of hundreds of types of joints.
 The reason was that nails and glues used did not stand up well to the vastly fluctuating temperatures and humid weather conditions in most of Central and South-East Asia.
 As well, the highly resinous woods used in traditional Chinese furniture do not glue well, even if they are cleaned with solvents and attached using modern glues.

 As the trade modernized new developments have evolved to help speed, simplify, or improve joinery.
 Alongside the integration of different glue formulations, newer mechanical joinery techniques include "biscuit" and "domino" joints, and pocket screw joinery.